Communication and Your Newborn

 Babies are born with the ability to cry, which is how they communicate for a while.
 Your baby’s cries generally tell you that something is wrong: an empty belly, a wet bottom, cold feet, being tired, or a need to be held and cuddled, etc.

 Sometimes what a baby needs can be identified by the type of cry — for example, the “I’m hungry” cry may be short and low-pitched, while “I’m upset” may sound choppy.
 Before you know it, you’ll probably be able to recognize which need your baby is expressing and respond accordingly.

-Your baby may also cry when overwhelmed by all of the sights and sounds of the world, or for no apparent reason at all.
-Don’t be too upset when your baby cries and you aren’t able to console him or her immediately: crying is one way babies shut out stimuli when they’re overloaded.
+But babies also can cry when feeling overwhelmed by all of the sights and sounds of the world — or for no clear reason at all.
+So if your baby cries and you aren’t able to console him or her immediately, remember that crying is one way babies shut out stimuli when they’re overloaded.

-Crying is a baby’s main method of communication, but they’re also capable of other, more subtle forms.
+While crying is the main way that babies communicate, they also use other, more subtle forms.
 Learning to recognize them is rewarding and can strengthen your bond with your baby.

-A newborn can differentiate between the sound of a human voice and other sounds.
-Try to pay attention to how your little one responds to your voice, which he or she already associates with care: food, warmth, touch.
+A newborn can tell the difference between a human voice and other sounds.
+Try to pay attention to how your little one responds to your voice, which is already associated with care: food, warmth, touch.